Transdermal Patch Peel Strength Testing: Adhesion QC with a Texture Analyzertransdermal patch adhesion test

 Tack Testing: Loop Tack and Probe Tack Methods

-Loop tack (FINAT FTM 9).
-A loop of adhesive-side-out patch material is pressed against a fixed plate and pulled away at 300 mm/min.
-Peak force during pull-away is reported as loop tack (typical: 1–15 N per 25 mm).
-Simple, fast, widely used.
+Tack is the immediate-grab property — how much force the adhesive generates against a probe within seconds of contact.
+Loop tack (FINAT FTM 9): a loop of adhesive-side-out patch material is pressed against a fixed plate and pulled away at 300 mm/min.
+Peak force is reported as loop tack (typical: 1–15 N per 25 mm).

-Probe tack (ASTM D2979 or equivalent).
-A flat-ended stainless-steel probe (5 mm diameter, polished) descends onto the adhesive, dwells for 1 s at 10 N preload, and retracts at 300 mm/min.
+Probe tack (ASTM D2979): a flat-ended stainless-steel probe (5 mm diameter) descends onto the adhesive, dwells for 1 s at 10 N preload, and retracts at 300 mm/min.
 Peak separation force is reported as probe tack (typical: 0.5–10 N).
 More repeatable than loop tack; preferred for R&D screening.
+Adhesive shear uses a different geometry: patch applied to substrate with a 1 kg weight suspended from the free end, and time-to-failure is recorded.

 KHT TA-30 Setup for Patch Peel Strength and Tack Measurement